Retail Sales Strategy

 • Compliment or ask a question that can’t be answered with "no".

 Get this right, and you form the basis for a great conversation that leads to a sale.
-Blow it, and you face objection after objection and often lose the sale simply because potential customers didn’t trust you.
+Blow it, and you face objection after objection and often lose the sale simply because potential customers don’t trust you.

 The five worst questions and things to avoid saying when first interacting with shoppers and customers are: